tiberiushunter/advent-of-code-console/README.md

 Then from the root directory run the command `dotnet restore` to ensure you have the required NuGet packages installed.

-Next, we need to set up the UserSecret "AdventOfCode:Session" To do this run the command
+Next, we need to set up the UserSecret "AdventOfCode:Session" To do this run the command:

 `dotnet user-secrets set "AdventOfCode:Session" "y0ur_s3ss10n_k3y*"`